nhemsley/serve-directory/README.md

 # Serve Directory
-Allows the user to serve the current directory by launching a single executable
+Allows the user to serve the current directory by launching a single executable.

 This project is a simple web server used to serve files in the current working directory.
 For instance, the following command could be used to serve all files in the current directory and its